garthdp/SecureBankingWebsiteExample/README.md

 password = Password123!

 Image of different accounts
+The admin account was create directly in mongodb so there is no worry of users or hackers creating employee accounts via api calls.

 ![WhatsApp Image 2024-11-11 at 16 06 25](https://github.com/user-attachments/assets/6e2cd92e-9437-41ed-a661-7ab3f274a2da)

 We also have a document explaining security features and other additions which was submitted on vclearn